mzotyo/Craft/tdd/tdd-by-example/money/readme.md

 - **Replace constant by a variable**
     - Take code that works in one instance and generalize it to work in many by replacing constants with variables.

+- **Simplify test**
+    - One test can be simple if and only if another test is in place and running correctly.

 ## Patterns

 - **Value Object**